 SafeGuard your Hyper-V & VMware servers from unrecoverable crashes with a reliable FREE Backup – Altaro’s VM Backup.
 Download Now!

-Types of Memory Dump Files Possible
+Different Types Of Memory Dump Files

 1. Automatic Memory Dump

 Automatic memory dump is the default memory dump that Windows Server 2012 R2 starts off with.
 This is really not a new memory dump type, but is a Kernel memory dump that allows the SMSS process to reduce the page file to be smaller than the size of existing RAM.
 Therefore, this System Managed page file now reduces the size of page file on disk.